mhschmokel/mhschmokel/README.md

 - 🏫 I'm currently studying Computer Science at UNISINOS (Universidade do Vale do Rio dos Sinos)
 - 📖 I love to read, mainly Science Fiction and Fantasy books
-- 💬 A sentence that inspires me:
+- 💬 A quote that inspires me:

     "No man ever steps in the same river twice, for it's not the same river and he's not the same man." - Heraclitus